sixprime/machine_learning_course/stock_prediction/README.md

 # Stock Prediction

-Stock prediction using *only* regression models.
+Stock prediction notebook using *only* regression models.
 Use at your own risk.